BhadraAnirban/angular-universal/README.md

 Here's (in the project file structure) an example of webpack.server.config.js.

+### Don't forget to mention the mode as 'development' in the webpack.server.config.js.

 ## Create a new build target and build the bundle

 Open the Angular configuration file, angular.json, for your project, and add a new target in the "architect" section for the server build.
 The following example names the new target "server".